 While I'm convinced that anything you order from their oft-changing menu is likely to be delicious, something I particularly love about the restaurant is their ample selection of sharable starters and sides.
 This is not a restaurant where making an Apps Only meal is a challenge; rather, sometimes it's hard to talk myself into the pricier main courses when I know I can leave full and happy sticking strictly to the "small plates" side of the menu.

 While the menu certainly does change, there are a few staple items that you're likely the find in one form or another.
 The little fried fish ($11) is one of those.
-Whole quick-fried anchovies are served with a smokey, pepper-laden Romesco sauce.
+Whole quick-fried anchovies are served with a smoky, pepper-laden Romesco sauce.
 The fish were strikingly delicate, flaking apart and entirely lacking in the briny, pungent flavor so often associated with the anchovy.
 I missed the intensity, but these make for an excellent conversion tool for those wary of anchovies generally.

 Grilled calamari ($12) was the show-stealer of the evening.
 Served atop a light avocado cream and tossed with purslane, cucumbers, and crisp spiced chickpeas, the tender rounds of squid were texturally perfect - smooth and snappy, without a trace of rubbery chew.
-The hint of char on the squid paired nicely with the chickpeas, the smokey flavor particularly rich when eating pieces of tendril.
+The hint of char on the squid paired nicely with the chickpeas, the smoky flavor particularly rich when eating pieces of tendril.

 An Early Girl tomato salad ($10) showcased the vegetable at its sweet, high-season best.
 Studded with milky, fresh mozzarella and oil-soaked garlic croutons, the salad was a touch too oily, but that didn't stop us from polishing it off.
 The rich sweetness of the tomatoes and aged vinegar was nicely countered by plump, salt-rich olives.

 Slice correspondent David Kover has touched on Nopa's flatbread ($15) before, but it's worth a second mention.
 As starters go, this one is ample; you could easily make a meal of it (and I have, more than once, showed up at Nopa around 12:30 for a cocktail and an order of flatbread).
 Of course, the rotating toppings mean that not all flatbreads are created equal, but we lucked out on this particular visit (the crisp, buttery-but-not-greasy crust was spot-on, too).
-Rich, smokey bacon lent a dominant flavor note, well-balanced by crescenza cheese, escarole, and garlic.
+Rich, smoky bacon lent a dominant flavor note, well-balanced by crescenza cheese, escarole, and garlic.
 Just-roasted whole cherry tomatoes dotted the surface, bursting with a sweet acidity to counter the rich base.

 Lest you get fully caught up in the appetizer side of the menu, let me take this opportunity to remind you of Nopa's excellent, generously-portioned sides.
 Namely, their grilled broccoli ($6), a fresh, crisp rendering dressed liberally with lemon and coated with anchovy-laced breadcrumbs.
 "Almost unexpectedly good," we decided, while discussing the merits of just ordering the broccoli side for dinner (definitely doable, though I'd want to put a poached egg on mine).